Facts about Mount Everest That You all Should Know

 Mt Everest Traffic Jam

 The mountaineers witnessed Mt.
 Everest traffic jam for the first time in the history of ascending Mount Everest.
 Roughly 200 climbers attempted to hit the peak at the same time on May 22, 2019, resulting in a long line of climbers waiting for their turn to stand on top and have their moment.
 During the climbing season, which is between the months of April and June, hundreds of climbers come to Nepal annually to climb to the top of Everest.
 It’s natural that they come across each other during the process of climbing.
-Yet it was very amazing what happened during this period, because it had never happened before.
-This is one among the Mount Everest Facts.
+This is some amazing facts about Mount Everest.

 Our Social Media Links :